Major: Pharmaceutical Sciences (Includes Pre-Pharmacy) Requirements

 |Advanced Pharmacy Practice Experience - Rotation 9|

 - PCAT: We do require the PCAT (Pharmacy College Admission Test).
-The College requires that students take either the PCAT in July, September, October or November 2018 for students applying for 2019.
-We will accept PCAT scores from exams taken back three years (July 2015 to November 2018).
-If you are interested in taking a practice test, Test Prep Review is a free service of a nonprofit group of educators.
-Their website was created to provide free practice test questions for students in a variety of career situations.
-Their PCAT practice test, is located at PCAT Practice
+The College requires that students take either the PCAT in July, September, October or November 2020 for students applying for 2021.
+We will accept PCAT scores from exams taken back three years (July 2017 to November 2020).

 - Students not previously enrolled at NDSU must apply both to NDSU and to the School of Pharmacy within College of Health Professions.
 For an NDSU application, contact the Office of Admissions at 701-231-8643.
 For International students, contact the Office of International Programs at 701-231-7895.